-Content licensing
+Content exploitation

-he metaverse will provide new opportunities for content creation, consumption, and exploitation.
+he metaverse will continue to provide new opportunities for content creation, consumption, and exploitation.
 However, the successful monetization of such content presents new challenges for stakeholders.
-In short, rights holders who are creating and licensing content will want robust protection to ensure that they are fairly remunerated for each new use case.
-In contrast, licensees who are using and exploiting content will want licenses sufficiently broad to adapt to the evolving use cases.
-End users' interests will be primarily focused on the user experience, but their interests may also overlap with rights holders and licensees, subject to whether they are participating in content creation or consumption of content.
-Regardless, it is almost certain that the metaverse will drastically change the way we think about content licensing.
+In short, rights holders who create and license content will want robust protection to ensure that they are fairly remunerated for each new form of exploitation.
+In contrast, licensees who acquire and exploit content will want licenses sufficiently broad to adapt to the evolving use cases.
+End users' interests will be primarily focused on the user experience, but their interests may also overlap with those of rights holders and licensees, subject to whether they participate in content creation or consumption.
+Regardless, it is clear that the metaverse is changing the way we think about content licensing.